TalaoDAO/sandbox-doc/docs/source/introduction.rst

 This is an experimental feature currently in test on Tezos Ghostnet and Fantom Tesnet.

-An SBT is minted when a credential is issued for a specific.
+An SBT is minted when a credential is issued for a specific address.
 Smart contracts can then check the token and the user can see the token in his Altme Wallet and other crypto wallets.

-For obvious privacy reasons, no personal data are stored in the NFT.
+For obvious privacy reasons, no personal data is stored on-chain and on IPFS.

 Features
 *********